SOCR/ProbDistCalc_RShiny/README.md

 ## TODO
 - [ ]  There should be histogram indicating the original dataset along with the distribution curve plot.
 Part of the code is already in the branch `sub`, but it only works for the normal distribution.
 Need to generalize it.
+- [ ] To generalize the histogram, we may need to extract the similar code in plotlyFunctions into a separate function.
+Otherwise we have to repeat the code for histogram 70+ times for each distribution.
+Currently the code is mostly duplicated but slightly different in these functions, which makes it very hard to extract the common code.
 - [ ]  Deploy to SOCR server.
 Update the `LINK_NEEDED` in this README.
 - [ ]  Support more existing distributions in modeler.
 Currently only very few distributions are supported in modeler.
 To do this, follow the guidelines in the section above.